Open-Arch-Group/cpp_crash_course/src/000_basics/main.md

 cba@cba$ g++ main.cpp -o main.out
 ```

-Here, we are feeding our source file to `g++`, and we specify the output executable name using `-o` flag.
+Here, we are feeding our source file to `g++`, and specify the name of our executable using the `-o` flag.

 ## Executing our program